Embed This Data

 - $25.4 billion

 - Inflation (CPI):

 - FDI Inflow:

 Jamaica’s top individual and corporate income tax rates are 25 percent.
-Other taxes include a property transfer tax and a general consumption tax.
-The overall tax burden equals 24 percent of total domestic income.
-Government spending amounts to 27.1 percent of total domestic output.
-The deficit has been reduced to below 3 percent of GDP, but public debt remains larger than annual production.
+Other taxes include property transfer and general consumption taxes.
+The overall tax burden equals 27.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 27.6 percent of total output (GDP), and budget deficits have averaged 0.6 percent of GDP.
+Public debt is equivalent to 115.2 percent of GDP.

 Jamaica made starting a business more difficult in 2016 by removing the ability to complete next-day company incorporation, but it also made paying taxes easier and less costly.
 Most Jamaicans are employed in services, often in the retail and tourism sectors, followed by construction, transport, and communications.
 Some subsidies for drugs, respiratory devices, and diabetic supplies were increased in 2017.

 Trade is significant for Jamaica’s economy; the combined value of exports and imports equals 78 percent of GDP.
 The average applied tariff rate is 9.6 percent.
 Nontariff barriers impede some trade.
 In general, government policies do not significantly interfere with foreign investment.
 The financial system is growing, and the private sector has access to a wide range of credit instruments.
 Three large commercial banks dominate the relatively sound banking sector.